polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 ## Library

-There is a small club library in the PC classroom.
-Here you will find bookshelves of both scholarly books and novels and works of other genres such as fantasy, science fiction, horror and crime fiction.
+The computer room contains a small book exchange with academic books, novels, fantasy, science fiction, horror, and crime fiction.

-You can borrow or take the books on your own, without permission.
-But you can also leave some of your own books here for someone else to pick up.
+You may borrow or keep a book without asking first.
+You can also leave your own books for other readers.

 {{<figure src="images/services/pc-room-and-club-printer/pc_room_04_books.jpg" alt="PC room: Library" imgop="rt_fit">}}

 ## Printer

-In order to use the printer, you must open an account and charge your printing credit in cash.
-Registration and charging of credit is only possible with the administrator and the deputy administrator of the PC classroom, and only by prior arrangement via email <ucebna@pod.cvut.cz>.
+To use the printer, you need an account and printing credit.
+Registration and cash credit top-ups are handled by the administrator or deputy after prior arrangement at <ucebna@pod.cvut.cz>.

 **Credit can only be charged by cash payment in CZK.**

-The administrator will create an account for you in printer web interface.
-The login details will be provided to you after registration.
-These details are the same for your virtual wallet.
+The administrator will create an account for you in the printer’s web interface.
+The same login details are used for your virtual wallet.

-You can then check your credit balance in your virtual wallet on address <https://payments.printer.pod.cvut.cz/payment-system/customer/login>.
+You can check your balance in the [virtual wallet](https://payments.printer.pod.cvut.cz/payment-system/customer/login).

-If you do not know how to use the printer, there are [instructions for using the printer here](https://drive.google.com/file/d/1gdQppjXb6q3VtSIxNzGFHGVmmKZFZRWl/view?usp=sharing).
+If you need help, read the [printer instructions](https://drive.google.com/file/d/1gdQppjXb6q3VtSIxNzGFHGVmmKZFZRWl/view?usp=sharing).

 ### Important reminder

-Sending a scanned document by email is not working yet.
-So if you want to scan, you have to scan to a USB drive.
+Sending scanned documents by email does not currently work.
+Save scans to a USB drive instead.

-Don't forget that the printer prints in colour, if you only want black and white printing you need to set it up correctly.
+The printer uses colour by default.
+Select black-and-white printing before submitting your job if needed.

-**Photography print is prohibited.**
+**Printing photographs is prohibited.**

 **Printing prices in crowns:**